francislainy/fit/README.md

 ## What it does

-It displays both the steps and distance data recorded on the Google Fit app
+It displays both the steps and distance data recorded on the Google Fit app for today's date

 ## What you should do to run this code